Evgeny Khmara: Life and career

 In 2016, the encore show "Znamenie" in Kyiv and the following all-Ukrainian tour.
 In Spring 2016, participated in the opening of the annual ceremony "Human of the Year" (Ukraine's award).
 In Summer 2016, performance in Canada at the Mississauga Living Art Center at the Miss Ukrainian Canada beauty contest.
 Cooperation with the Antonov company, devotes the company to the song In the sky.
 Evgeny recorded cover version of the song "1944" — the winning song at the Eurovision 2016 by Jamala.

 In spring 2017, his show, "The Wheel of Life", took place at the performing arts center October Palace in Kyiv.
 The director of the show was Herman Nenov.
 More than 150 people worked on the show, preparations lasted during one year.
 More than sixty artists performed on the stage.
 Evgeny was supported by Ukrainian singers: Zlata Ogniewich and TAYANNA.
 The concert was attended by 1,800 spectators.
 The show was repeatedly featured on the central TV channels of Ukraine.
 In July 2017, Playing on night concert in Lutsk Castle, Lutsk.
 On 8 September 2017 playing on the concert at Pastichio Theater, Limassol.

 In 2018, participated in the Yamaha presentation of new instruments during the Yamaha World Conference in Dubai; introduced Ukraine to the cultural forum in China.
 Spoke at concert at Buckingham Palace, London.
 Playing at "Creative Women Conference" in Cyprus in the front of the most powerful women in the world.

 In December 2018, the solo concert "30", was held in the Palace of Ukraine, Kyiv.
 The show was attended by 3,900 spectators.
 130 musicians performed on the stage.
 The Ukrainian singer Oleg Vinnik became as special guest of the show.

 Khmara worked with Volvo Cars to produce the music for the project "Freedom to move.
 Freedom to create".

-Nowadays, Evgeny performs in Ukraine and abroad, featuring concerts and collaborations with other artists.
+Khmara has performed internationally, including concerts in Europe, the Middle East and Asia, some in collaborations with other artists.